• Skip to primary navigation

 How far in advance can I make this egg casserole?

 You can make the recipe a day ahead and keep it in the fridge until you are ready to reheat it.
-Reheat at 350F for about 10 minutes.
+Reheat at 350°f for about 15 minutes.

 The recipe uses frozen broccoli florets, can fresh broccoli be used?